 Corrections to the surname on a birth certificate

-Corrections to the spelling of the surname can be made via an REG-34 amendment form, with acceptable, verifiable documentary proof.
+Corrections to the spelling of the surname can be made via an REG-34 amendment form, available at any vital records office, with acceptable, verifiable documentary proof.

 In order to: